johanneskropf/node-red-contrib-sox-utils/README.md

 ```
 npm install johanneskropf/node-red-contrib-sox-record
 ```
-Now restart nodered and it should appear in the input category of your palette.
+Now restart nodered and it should appear as its own category called Sox Utils in your palette on the left.

 # Basic usage